droveda/az-204-study/NOTES02.md

       * Click Register

 ### Lab -> Getting a blob content using the postman tools and oauth 2.0 Client Credentials Flow
-* Have a storage account and a postman application object in place
+* Have a storage account created and a postman application object in place
 * Go to the storage account
   * left side menu -> Access Control (IAM)
     * click Add Role Assignment, select the READER role and add the assignment to the postman application object